openobserve/o2-k8s-operator/docs/O2OPERATOR_FEATURES.md

 ## Overview

 The OpenObserve Kubernetes Operator provides a comprehensive set of features for managing OpenObserve Enterprise resources through Kubernetes-native Custom Resources.
-This document outlines all available features organized by category.
+This document outlines all available features organized by category, including alerts, pipelines, functions, and configurations.

 ## Core Features